eamador1/to-do-list/README.md

 ## 👤 Collaboration:

-Thank you M. Alvee for your colaboration in this project.
+Thank you M. Alvee for your collaboration in this project.

 - GitHub: [@0xMALVEE](https://github.com/0xMALVEE)